-Lean & Six Sigma methods are preferred by most organizations for process improvement efforts and ensuring the successful completion of projects focusing on a single metric.
-Applied first to manufacturing industry processes, Lean & Six Sigma can now be used in almost every domain of an organization for continuous process improvement.
+Lean & Six Sigma methods are preferred by most organizations for process improvement efforts and ensuring the successful completion of projects.
+Applied initially to manufacturing industry processes, Lean & Six Sigma can now be used in almost every domain of an organization for continuous process improvement.

 What is Lean, Six Sigma, and Lean Six Sigma?

-Lean, Six Sigma and Lean Six Sigma are three completely different methodologies that collectively focus on improving processes – faster, better and cheaper.
-All three methods use various approaches to ensure cost-effective operations for a project.
+Lean, Six Sigma and Lean Six Sigma are three completely different methodologies that collectively focus on improving processes – faster, better and less resource-intensive.
+All three methods use various approaches to ensure cost-effective operations.

 The Lean methodology focuses on reducing costs by eliminating waste and improving process efficiency.